CBSE Class 11 Physics Syllabus

 Chapter–15: Waves

-Unit I: Physical World and Measurement
+Unit I: Physical World & Measurement 08 Periods

 Chapter–2: Units and Measurements

-Unit II: Kinematics
+Unit II: Kinematics 24 Periods

 Chapter–3: Motion in a Straight Line

-Elementary concepts of differentiation and integration for describing motion, uniform and non- uniform motion, average speed and instantaneous velocity, uniformly accelerated motion, velocity – time and position-time graphs.
+Frame of reference, Motion in a straight line, Elementary concepts of differentiation and integration for describing motion, uniform and non- uniform motion, and instantaneous velocity, uniformly accelerated motion, velocity – time and position-time graphs.
 Relations for uniformly accelerated motion (graphical treatment).

 Chapter–4: Motion in a Plane

-Scalar and vector quantities; position and displacement vectors, general vectors and their notations; equality of vectors, multiplication of vectors by a real number; addition and subtraction of vectors, relative velocity, Unit vector; resolution of a vector in a plane, rectangular components, Scalar and Vector product of vectors.
+Scalar and vector quantities; position and displacement vectors, general vectors and their notations; equality of vectors, multiplication of vectors by a real number; addition and subtraction of vectors, Unit vector; resolution of a vector in a plane, rectangular components, Scalar and Vector product of vectors.

 Motion in a plane, cases of uniform velocity and uniform acceleration- projectile motion, uniform circular motion.

-Unit III: Laws of Motion
+Unit III: Laws of Motion 14 Periods

 Chapter–5: Laws of Motion